asarfraaz/share2learn/_posts/2023-08-31-git-undo-local-changes.md

 ## Find modified files in Git Repository

+After doing the changes and finding out that the solution wont work, I first wanted to list the files that I modified for this solution

-To find out the files that were modified
+I used `git status` to list the files that were modified

 ```bash
 bash:[share2learn]$ git status